Genesis 40

 - Genesis 41:16It is not in me: God shall give Pharaoh an answer of peace.Joseph's confession of verse 8 carried to its summit before Pharaoh - the gift is real, but it is never his own.

-- Daniel 2:27-28there is a God in heaven that revealeth secrets, and maketh known to the king Nebuchadnezzar what shall be.The same confession before another pagan king - the meaning of dreams belongs to God, not to any human expert.
+- Daniel 2:27-28there is a God in heaven that revealeth secrets, and maketh known to the king Nebuchadnezzar what shall be.The same confession before another pagan king - the meaning of dreams belongs to God alone.

 - Genesis 39:21-23But the LORD was with Joseph, and shewed him mercy... and that which he did, the LORD made it to prosper.Why a prisoner is set over prisoners (v.
 4) - the LORD with Joseph in the very place of his disgrace.